 Since an infant has no capacity to understand the promises that are made, infant Baptism must be accompanied by a deep and abiding commitment of at least one parent to raise the child in the life of Christ and in the community of the Church.
 Infant baptism without this commitment is a scandal in the church of Christ.

 Why not wait until the child grows up to maturity to decide for himself to commit to the promises of Baptism?

 Here are some reasons:

-We rejoice when adults and older children who have not been baptized decide on their own to become baptized.
-Baptism is a joyous step of obedience and public profession of faith for those who have decided to follow Jesus Christ as Lord.
+But of course, we also rejoice when adults and older children who have not been baptized decide on their own to become baptized.
+Baptism is a joyous step of obedience and public profession of faith for those who have decided to follow Jesus Christ as Savior and Lord.

 How Do We Do Baptism?

-It is a joy and an honor to be asked to be a Baptismal Sponsor or Godparent.
+It is a joy and an honor to be asked to be a Baptismal Sponsor or Godparent (infants and young children typically have Godparents, youth and adult candidates typically have Sponsors).
 Sponsors have a serious and solemn responsibility in the development of a candidate’s faith and life in the Church.
 Accordingly, sponsors should be adults who will actively share in the candidate’s spiritual development and guidance.
 Godparents promise to ensure that the child is brought up in the Christian faith and life.

 Sponsors help the newly baptized become disciples of Jesus Christ in a number of ways.
 They spend time with their godchildren; they demonstrate their love of their godchildren and of Jesus Christ through their words and their deeds.
 They share their own spiritual journey.
 They remember and honor birthdays and baptism days with a card or call.
 They offer wisdom and counsel as their charges confront the challenges of growing as Christians in a secular world.